1968–69 C.D. Motagua season

 The 1968–69 C.D.
 Motagua season was F.C.
 Motagua's 4th season in the Honduran Liga Nacional and the 18th overall.
 Motagua was able to achieve both domestic League and Cup, thus becoming the first Honduran club to win a double.

 League

-After three season of poor performance, the club strengthened its squad with well talented Brazilian players, one of them being Roberto Abrussezze who finished top goal-scorer at the end of the season.
+After three seasons of poor performance, the club strengthened its squad with well talented Brazilian players, one of them being Roberto Abrussezze who finished top goal-scorer at the end of the season.
 On 9 March 1969, Motagua secured its first ever professional national championship in the 1–1 draw against all-time archrivals C.D.
 Olimpia; that result made them unreachable in the standings.